Kehillat Kernow 2013 Annual General Meeting

 We have continued to get excellent support from David Jacobs of the MRJ headquarters in London and he is always very complimentary about what we are able to achieve down here in Cornwall.

-The next year will also see us seeking new premises for our High Holy Day services: our Pesach services are set to continue at Trelissick with a rate that has been fixed for the next few years and we hope that members will be able to support this event in even greater numbers.
+The next year will also see us seeking new premises for our High Holy Day services: our Pesach services are set to continue with a rate that has been fixed for the next few years and we hope that members will be able to support this event in even greater numbers.

 Finally I would like to thank all those members who are happy in continuing their support of the work that this committee undertakes year after year after year!!!